renpy/renpyweb/README.md

-To fix this, we need full threading support in the browser, so we can run Ren'Py in a thread without interrupting it (so we can ditch Emterpreter and reclaim perfs), and run background tasks in their own threads (so they don't block execution and cause delay - fix other shortcomings such as video support).
+To fix this, we need full threading support in the browser, so we can run Ren'Py in a thread without interrupting it (so we can ditch Emterpreter and reclaim perfs), and run background tasks in their own threads (so they don't block execution and cause delay - plus fix other shortcomings such as video support).

 Full threading support in the browser requires: